A7 motorway (Netherlands)

 The A7 motorway is a motorway in the Netherlands connecting Zaandam, via the Afsluitdijk, Sneek and Groningen to the German border near Bad Nieuweschans.
 The entire road is part of the European route E22, with exception of the first kilometer, between the terminus in Zaandam and the interchange Zaandam.
-The total length is 236 km.
+The total length is 236 km, making it the longest motorway in the country.

 Motorway interruptions

 The motorway A7 is interrupted twice: